Continuous integration for Django projects

 .
 Cache is not supported when running the CircleCI build locally.

 For a CircleI job (a single run of the commands in a config file) to be faster, caching is implemented.
 More on this here.
-In our setup, we included steps for caching.
-For our learning, I ran the CircleCI job with and without caching to show us the advantage.
-Observe:
+Your setup includee steps for caching.
+I reran the CircleCI job to display this advantage.

 Caching is beneficial for us in overlooking the pip install -r requirements.txt